Stenudd/awesome-stenudd/README.md

 ## C

+- [Glimpse](https://github.com/glimpse-editor/Glimpse) - Fork of the GNU Image Manipulation Program
+- [snapraid](https://github.com/amadvance/snapraid) - A backup program for disk arrays.
+It stores parity information of your data and it recovers from up to six disk failures
 - [tig](https://github.com/jonas/tig) - Text-mode interface for git
 - [shellinabox](https://github.com/shellinabox/shellinabox) - Official-ish Fork of Shell In A Box
 - [urbackup_backend](https://github.com/uroni/urbackup_backend) - UrBackup - Client/Server Open Source Network Backup for Windows, MacOS and Linux